thomasclarke1969/documentation/android/integration/concepts.md

 * **Conversation Metadata**<br/>
  If you want to store additional information about a Conversation that won't be changing very often, you can use Metadata.
 Each Conversation has its own Map where you can define any String Key / Value pair to set data that would otherwise be difficult to capture.
 Examples would include setting a Topic, "Liking" or "Favoriting" specific Message IDs in that Conversation, or setting GUI elements (such as visual themes) that are unique to that Conversation.
 * **Typing Indicators**<br/>
  With Layer, you can drive changes to the UI based on whether the other participants in a Conversation are typing or not.
-When a user is inputting text, you simply send a typing indcator to the Conversation, and all other participants will be notified as to which users are actively typing.
+When a user is inputting text, you simply send a typing indicator to the Conversation, and all other participants will be notified as to which users are actively typing.